PostgreSQL backup tool

 Open source and free

-The project is fully open source, free and have MIT license.
+The project is fully open source, free and have Apache 2.0 license.
 You can copy and fork the code on your own

 Many PostgreSQL versions